 In his book, Living Prayer, Robert Benson, talks about confession and repentance as a key to accessing the place of worship—wholly praising and adoring God.
 We can’t come into worship and truly look to the Lord in praise and adoration if our hearts are clouded with sin, past screw ups, regret and shame.
 Repentance is not a popular nor a favorite topic.
 It is uncomfortable.
 Nobody likes to face the music, admit to the sludge, be vulnerable . . . but it oh so necessary.

 The Word of God—the Story of God’s people—is replete with calls to repentance and people repenting.
 God delights in our repentance and contrition, as it results in our turning to Him.
 For He knows that turned to Him is the best place for us to be.

 When it comes to things that are uncomfortable it’s easy to proclaim, “No Pain No Gain,” in the gym, or to glibly toss out to a fellow struggler Nietzsche’s pithy maxim, “That which does not kill us makes us stronger,” but when it comes to God, we impose an altogether different standard.

 It is difficult for many of us to entertain the idea that hard things, like repentance, trials, and tests are in anyway related to God.
-I used to be blind in this area—flat out resistant to the idea that God was anything but sunshine and lollipops in our lives.
-Mine was a warped conception of what a “good Father” looked like and is, but lately, I am growing in my understanding.
+I used to be blind in this area—flat out resistant to the idea that God was anything but sunshine and lollipops in our lives (this is hyperbole, but you get the idea).
+Mine was a warped conception of what the “good Father” looks like and is, but lately, I am growing in my understanding.